 We didn’t have much time on the north island, so we focused on two main places: Hobbiton and Mordor.

-And finally, not too far from Ruapehu is a small waterfall that served as the setting to the scene where Gollum catches a fish.
-It is the Tawhai Falls and it’s only a 15 minutes hike, roundtrip.
+And finally, not too far from Ruapehu is a small waterfall that served as the setting for the scene where Gollum catches a fish.
+It is Tawhai Falls, and it’s only a 15-minute round-trip hike.

 I, personally, was taken there and back again.

-Oh, I almost forgot… the amount of scenes filmed outside of New Zealand is: ONE!
+Oh, I almost forgot… the amount of scenes shot outside of New Zealand is ONE!
 It was the waterfall where Boromir fell after he died.
-Jackson didn’t think New Zealand had a waterfall big enough for the scene, so it was shot in South Africa.
+Jackson didn’t think NZ had a waterfall big enough for the scene, so it was shot in South Africa.